Nomaakip/pikidiary-virus-real/README.md

 # pikidiary-virus-real
-Prank your friends with rhis extension!
+Prank your friends with this extension!

 ## For chrome: